Northwest Zone

 KILCHIS RIVER: winter steelhead

-The Kilchis River is in prime shape as of this writing and should stay that way through Friday (and maybe Saturday morning).
-There should be plenty of steelhead coming in and available throughout the system.
+The Kilchis River is in decent shape and there should be fish throughout the system.
+We've got rain coming in the end of the week so keep an eye on conditions.
 There are no hatchery releases on the Kilchis, so it's mostly a catch-and-release fishery for wild steelhead.
-Last updated 2/19/25.
+Last updated 3/19/25.

 LOWER COLUMBIA TRIBUTARIES (Big Cr., Gnat Cr.
 Klaskanine R.): hatchery steelhead

-Hatchery winter steelhead returns on the Lower Columbia tributaries are really slowing down and numbers will be low.
-Last updated 2/21/25.
+Hatchery winter steelhead returns on the Lower Columbia tributaries are mostly over and no adult fish were trapped this week.
+Last updated 3/19/25.

 NECANICUM RIVER: winter steelhead